timescale/docs/api/stats_agg.md

 |`X`|`DOUBLE PRECISION`|The independent variable to use for the statistical aggregate|

 The `Y` and `X`  arguments are currently only accepted as DOUBLE PRECISION numbers.
-If you store a valueas a different numeric type you can cast to DOUBLE PRECISION on input to the function.
+If you store a value as a different numeric type you can cast to DOUBLE PRECISION on input to the function.

 Note that the function is called with the dependent variable first (`stats_agg(Y, X)`)